Skip to content

 • $X deposit gives $N refund.
 Thus you will need approximately $N in tax payment money to withdraw all of $X again.

-• Put the refund into the RRSP, problem solved, and you get another refund next year (repeat).
+• Put the refund into the RRSP, solve the problem, and get another refund next year (repeat).

 • Refund into TFSA, and let it grow there thus you have the Tax Money.
 A bonus is you are using it to grow your nest egg (tax-free).

-• Hope your RRSP investments grow enough to cover $N worth of taxes due on the initial deposit.
+• I hope your RRSP investments grow enough to cover $N worth of taxes due on the initial deposit.

 Your RRSP Balance is Before Tax Money